nsa-/patriotwsgi/README.rst

 License
 -------

-You can use this library, but you can't talk about it or tell anyone.
+You can:
+    * promote this library
+    * redistribute this library
+    * use this library
+You can't:
+    * tell anyone that you're using this library.
+Especially you end users.